dreamzmaster/fear-core-ui/README.md

     // utlities.scss
     @import 'utilities/functions';
     @import 'utilities/mixins';
-    @import 'utilities/placeholders';
+    @import 'utilities/extends';
 ```

-This can be done because the sass code in these files do not add CSS unless mixins / placeholders are explicitly called from the consuming code.
+This can be done because the sass code in these files do not add CSS unless mixins / extends are explicitly called from the consuming code.

 ## Explicit imports